 What It’s About

-The Tales of Beedle The Bard is a collection of short stories that is first mentioned in the last installment of The Harry Potter series.
-The Tale of The Three Brothers, in particular, helped the wizarding trio defeat Lord Voldemort.
+The Tales of Beedle The Bard is a collection of short stories, first mentioned in the last installment of The Harry Potter series.
+The Tale of The Three Brothers, in particular, helped the trio defeat Lord Voldemort.
 These stories are popular among young wizards and witches, and have often been challenged by wizards who are anti-muggle.
 The current installment had been translated by Hermione Granger after it was given to her by Albus Dumbledore.
 The collection is comprised of 5 different tales: The Wizard and the Hopping Pot, The Fountain of Fair Fortune, The Warlock’s Hairy Heart, Babbity Rabbity and Her Cackling Stump, and The Tale of the Three Brothers.

 The tales include commentary written by Albus Dumbledore eighteen months prior to his death.